dimtoneff/ComfyUI-PixelArt-Detector/README.md

 This adds 4 custom nodes:
 * PixelArt Detector (+Save) - this node is All in One reduce palette, resize, saving image node
-* PixelArt Detector (mage->) - this node will downscale and reduce the palette and forward the image to another node
+* PixelArt Detector (Image->) - this node will downscale and reduce the palette and forward the image to another node
 * PixelArt Palette Converter - this node will change the palette of your input.
 There are a couple of embedded palettes.
-For more, please use the Palette Loader
+Use the Palette Loader for more
 * PixelArt Palette Loader - this node comes with a lot of custom palettes which can be an input to the PixelArt Palette Converter "paletteList" input

 The plugin also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.